 If more than 50% of the company's assets comprise real estate, and by means of the transfer, an ownership of or above a 75% threshold in the share capital of a company is acquired, IMT is due on the acquisition.
 The IMT is assessed on the higher of the taxable value or book value of the real estate, and in proportion to the percentage of shareholding acquired.
-Any real estate directly allocated to an agricultural, industrial or commercial activity, or intended for resale in case of real estate companies, is excluded from the above calculation.
+Any real estate directly allocated to an agricultural, industrial or commercial activity (excluding real estate resale activity in the case of real estate companies) is excluded from the above calculation.